-Employee resilience is growing more important in today's world.
+Employee resilience, or ERT (employee resilience training) is growing more popular with today's employers.

 Even before the pandemic hit, your employees were not financially secure.
 A recent study by the Global Financial Literacy Excellence Center (GFLEC) found that:

 - One out of three families couldn't handle a financial life event

 - 27 percent could not find the money for a $2,000 emergency

 - 33 percent had difficulty making their ends meet month to month